masonville17/funky-cowsay/README.md

 # funky-cowsay
 Additional Original Cowfiles for Cowsay

-# for MacOs, Linux, WSL2 Cowsays
+# for MacOs, Linux, WSL2 Cowsay

 ## Project State: Adding Cows Here and There
 The absolute state of cowfiles has pushed me to make some original cows, which should make the world run much more smoothly